 Related Post: 17 Free Knitting Patterns To Make With Variegated Yarn

 Resources and tutorials you may find helpful in following this pattern:

-This shawl pattern is great for any advanced beginner knitters.
+This simple shawl pattern is great for any advanced beginner knitter.

 Ms.M Knitted Triangle Shawl Pattern

 Grab The Pattern Bundle Here